EvolvingLMMs-Lab/lmms-eval/README.md

 We believe our effort could provide an efficient interface for the detailed comparison of publicly available models to discern their strengths and weaknesses.
 It's also useful for research institutions and production-oriented companies to accelerate the development of large multimodal models.
 With the `lmms-eval`, we have significantly accelerated the lifecycle of model iteration.
 Inside the LLaVA team, the utilization of `lmms-eval` largely improves the efficiency of the model development cycle, as we are able to evaluate weekly trained hundreds of checkpoints on 20-30 datasets, identifying the strengths and weaknesses, and then make targeted improvements.

 # Annoucement

+## Contribution Guidance

+We've added guidance on contributing new datasets and models.
+Please refer to our [documentation](docs/README.md).
+If you need assistance, you can contact us via [discord/lmms-eval](https://discord.gg/ebAMGSsS).

 ## v0.1.0 Released